 Using a sharp chef's knife or a bench scraper, slice the roll in half lengthwise almost to the top, exposing the interior swirl.
 Leave about an inch at the top so the roll is still one piece.
 Gently twist the two sides of the roll around each other to make a simple braid, tucking the end under.

-Place your dutch oven and lid in the oven and preheat oven to 450° F. When oven comes to temperature, carefully lift your parchment paper with your sourdough twist and lower it into the hot dutch oven.
-Cut away any excess parchment paper, put the lid back on, and bake covered for 25 minutes.
+Bake.
+Place your Dutch oven and lid in the oven and preheat oven to 450° F. When oven comes to temperature, carefully lift your parchment paper with your sourdough twist and lower it into the hot Dutch oven.
+Put the lid back on and bake, covered, for 25 minutes.

-Remove lid from dutch oven and continue to bake uncovered for another 25 minutes, or until bread is golden and cooked through.
-The best way to tell if bread is done is to take its temperature with a meat thermometer - it should be about 205 - 215° F.
+Remove lid from Dutch oven and continue to bake uncovered for another 20-25 minutes, or until bread is golden and cooked through.
+The best way to tell if bread is done is to take its internal temperature with a digital thermometer - it should be 205 - 215° F.

-Remove from oven and gently lift bread out of dutch oven, using the parchment paper as handles.
-Allow to cool completely before slicing - if you slice into it too early, you could end up with a gummy texture!
+Cool.
+Remove from oven and gently lift bread out of Dutch oven, using the parchment paper as handles.
+Allow to cool completely before slicing.